Measuring Association Between Labels and Free-Text Rationales: Introduction

-We first show that, for these tasks, a ``self-rationalizing'' model---a fully differentiable model that \emph{jointly} predicts the task output with the rationale---provides rationales that are more label-informed (desirable property) than rationales from a pipeline that rationalizes first, then predicts with a separate model (\sect{sec:rationale_quality}).
+We study two distinct model classes: \emph{self-rationalizing} models, which are fully differentiable and jointly predict the task output with the rationale; and \emph{pipelines}, which rationalize first and then predict task output with a separate model.
+We first show that, for CommonsenseQA and SNLI, a self-rationalizing model provides rationales that better indicate the correct label than a pipeline (\sect{sec:rationale_quality}).
 Next, we show that sufficiency is not universally applicable: a natural language rationale on its own does not generally provide enough information to arrive at the correct answer (\sect{sec:sufficiency}).
 These findings suggest that a faithful-by-construction pipeline is not an ideal approach for reasoning tasks, leading us to ask: is there is a way to achieve faithful free-text rationalization with self-rationalizing models?

-We note that there is as-of-yet no way to assess the relationship between a prediction and a free-text rationale within the same fully differentiable model. \citet{jacovi2020towards} argue for the development of evaluations that measure the extent and likelihood that a rationale (extractive or free-text) is faithful in practice.
-We respond to that call by proposing new measurements for \emph{label-rationale association} in self-rationalizing models that provide free-text rationales, a necessary property of faithful rationales.
+We note that there is currently no way to assess the relationship between a prediction and a free-text rationale within the same fully differentiable model. \citet{jacovi-goldberg-2020-towards} argue for the development of evaluations that measure the \emph{extent} and \emph{likelihood} that a rationale is faithful in practice (illustrated in \autoref{fig:motivation_fig}).
+To do so, we propose two measurements to initiate testing the extent to which predicted labels and explanations are associated within the model that produces them.

-The first measurement, \textit{robustness equivalence} (\sect{sec:robustness}), quantifies whether the predict label and generated rationale are similarly robust to noise.
-The second measurement, \textit{attribution overlap} (\sect{sec:gradients}), quantifies whether the gradient-attributions of the input with respect to the predicted label are similar to the gradient-attributions with respect to the predicted rationale.
-In a case study, we consider a self-rationalizing finetuned variant of T5 \cite{raffel2019exploring,narang2020wt5} which demonstrates good robustness equivalence, but poor attribution overlap.
-This result motivates future work both on label-rationale association measurements and models that perform well on them.\footnote{Our code will be available at \url{https://github.com/allenai/label_rationale_association}.}
+The first experiment, \emph{robustness equivalence} (\sect{sec:robustness}), analyzes whether a predicted label and generated rationale are similarly robust to noise.
+The second, \emph{feature importance agreement} (\sect{sec:gradients}), analyzes whether the gradient-attributions of the input with respect to the predicted label are similar to those with respect to the predicted rationale.
+We show that a self-rationalizing finetuned variant of T5 \cite{raffel2019exploring,narang2020wt5} demonstrates good robustness equivalence and feature importance agreement on the datasets investigated.
+This result motivates future work on more measurements for testing label-rationale association.